Council of Governors

 Code of Conduct

 Governors operate within a Code of Conduct which sets out how they should behave as a holder of public office and what is required of this role.
-This is updated at least every two years and each new Governor is required to sign up to the Code.
+This is updated at least every two years and each Governor is required to sign up to the Code.
+This can be viewed via the 'Policies & key documents' link on the top left of this page.

 Declarations of Interest

 A Register of Interests is in place for the Council.
-On appointment, new Governors are required to complete a declaration and any changes during the year must be notified to the Trust Secretary immediately and formally at the next meeting.
+On appointment all members are required to complete a declaration and any changes during the year must be notified to the Trust Secretary immediately and formally at the next meeting.

 This is reviewed annually and, in addition, at the start of each meeting Governors are required to declare any interests that may affect the papers considered.